alexKleider/phInfo/README.md

         sudo shutdown -h now

-... and then power down the `Pi` (simply pull out the micro USB power cord,) and move its SD card into your card reader of your staging machine.
+... and then power down the `Pi` (simply pull out the micro USB power cord,) and move its SD card into the card reader of your staging machine.
 Then on the staging machine, unmount anything that's been automounted and save an image of the card.
 The commands necessary to do that on my staging machine are: